zaidku/STL-analyser/README.md

 ---

-## 🎮 What is This?
+##  What is This?

 This app lets you:

-- 🦷 Load STL files of dental models
+-  Load STL files of dental models
-- 🔍 Convert mesh to point cloud
+-  Convert mesh to point cloud
-- 📐 Detect potential margin edges using geometry & KDTree
+-  Detect potential margin edges using geometry & KDTree
-- 📈 Fit a clean polynomial curve to the edge line
+-  Fit a clean polynomial curve to the edge line
-- 🖼️ Visualize the result using `matplotlib`
+-  Visualize the result using `matplotlib`
-- 🗳️ Rate the quality of detection via a GUI
+-  Rate the quality of detection via a GUI

-Great for:

-- Dental designers
-- Mesh nerds
-- Curious minds dabbling in computational geometry
-- You, obviously 🧠

----

-## 🚀 Features
+##  Features

 - ✅ STL mesh loading and validation
 - ✅ Convert mesh to point cloud using Open3D